-So how do you shield the ball in soccer?
-Well, it’s certainly a skill that doesn’t get the respect it deserves.
+So how do you go about shielding the ball in soccer?
+Well, it’s certainly a soccer skill that doesn’t get the respect it deserves.
 Knowing how to shield the ball is crucial to any player who wants to play at a high level.
 There are many moments in the game where you’ll be surrounded by defenders and under pressure and have to protect the ball.
+You’ll be under pressure but need to still keep the ball and wait until a teammate gets up or makes a run.

 Overall, shielding the soccer ball is an art that is a key part of the game that doesn’t get as much attention as it should.
 Not only are you protecting the ball, keeping possession, but it also allows you to hold the ball up until a teammate can get into a better position.
 And it’s surprising how many times goals are scored off a player shielding the ball so another player can make a run or get into position to cross the ball or shoot.